MiamiOH-CSE274/Portfolio/README.md

 The running time of size() can be made constant if you store the variable numItems and increment it in add().
 Otherwise it is O(n) by way of using a depth-first search (also featured in my code for this lab, but not utilized).
 Add() is effectively O(h) where h is the height of BST.
 This height can be expressed as base2 log(n) where n is the number of nodes in the tree.
 Note the log-base changes as the number of children per node changes.
 If each node has 3 children, then height is base3 log(n).
-So, in short, add runs in O(lg(n)) time.
+So, in short, Add() runs in O(lg(n)) time.

 Remove() runs in O(2lg(n)), 2 because the node must be found if it exists O(lg(n)), and then according to the implementation, bubble to the bottom O(lg(n)), and then be set to NULL and deleted (each O(1)).